micharbet/CLE/doc/HOWTO.md

-_Note following:_ you can anytime inspect CLE variables with command `cle env` with this you will opbtain list and values of all variables whose names start with 'CLE_' e.g. If you configure prompt you can watch how CLE_CLR and CLE_Px changes.
+_Note following:_ you can anytime inspect CLE variables with command `cle env` With this you will obtain list and values of all variables whose names start with 'CLE_' e.g. If you configure prompt you can watch how CLE_CLR and CLE_Px changes.